Sarkis Zeitlian: Life

-Lebanese civil war
+Lebanese civil war, disappearance and aftermath

 During the Lebanese Civil War, Sarkis Zeitlian played a decisive role.
 He helped develop and implement the "positive neutrality" policy of the ARF, and created and maintained a united Armenian front by forging an alliance of Lebanese Armenian political parties.

 In the dire circumstances of Lebanon, despite sustaining material losses and fully aware of the many dangers he faces as an ARF political and community leader and the editor of the ARF Bureau organ, Sarkis Zeitlian remained on the political forefront in Lebanon.
 In 1978, during one of the most dangerous and chaotic stages of the civil war, when secret service organizations of foreign countries were operating freely, and especially when journalists were being killed or abducted for exercising free speech, Sarkis Zeitlian became Editor-in-Chief of Aztag Shapatoriag-Troshag, the ARF Bureau organ, set the policy and ideological guidelines of the ARF media worldwide, and took on other party responsibilities.
 His input was decisive during the work to revise the ARF Program at the party's 21st and 22nd World Congresses.
 He stressed the importance of the fundamentally national-Armenian basis of the ARF ideology, despite the presence of a loud socialist internationalist faction within the party.

 Sarkis Zeitlian was abducted in Beirut on 28 March 1985.
 It appears that he was killed by his abductors.
 However, the details remain mired in controversy.

+Zeitlian's daughter, Heghnar Zeitlian Watenpaugh, later became a historian specializing in Middle Eastern visual culture.
+There have been tributes made to him. as well.